 What to bring...?

 What you should bring depends on where you will be studying or traveling, and your specific interests.
-The following are some general suggestions that we have compiled from over 12 years of student feedback.
+The following are some general suggestions that we have compiled from almost 30 years of student feedback.
 Please note: When you register for classes at CPI, you will receive a more extensive packing list.